-A significant decline in the economic growth of any of Colombia's major trading partners, such as the United States or the European Union, or a continued slowdown in China's economy could have a material adverse impact on Colombia's balance of trade and adversely affect Colombia's economic growth.
+A significant decline in the economies of any of Colombia's major trading partners, such as the United States, the European Union or China could have a material adverse impact on Colombia's balance of trade and adversely affect Colombia's economic growth.
 The United States and the European Union are Colombia's largest export markets.
-In 2018, the United States accounted for 25.5% of Colombia's total exports and the European Union accounted for 11.7% of Colombia's total exports.
+In 2019, the United States accounted for 29.2% of Colombia's total exports and the European Union accounted for 11.7% of Colombia's total exports.
 A decline in United States or European Union demand for imports could have a material adverse effect on Colombian exports and Colombia's economic growth.
 In addition, because international investors' reactions to the events occurring in one emerging market country sometimes appear to demonstrate a "contagion" effect, in which an entire region or class of investments is disfavored by international investors, Colombia could be adversely affected by negative economic or financial developments in other emerging market countries.
 Colombia has been adversely affected by such contagion effects on a number of occasions, including following the 1997 Asian financial crisis, the 1998 Russian financial crisis, the 1999 devaluation of the Brazilian real, the 2001 Argentine financial crisis and the global economic crisis that began in 2008.
 Similar developments can be expected to affect the Colombian economy in the future.